Acura RL: 2007

 For 2007, the Acura RL was offered in three trim levels: a "standard" or "base" package; a newly defined "Technology Package;" and the highest level trim, the "Technology Package with CMBS/PAX."

 Base model cars were well equipped, but deleted certain features such as the navigation system and Adaptive Front Lighting System (AFS), and substituted plastic simulated wood for the dashboard maple wood trim.

-Technology Package cars were essentially the same as the 2005 and 2006 standard models, coming with navigation and AFS, while adding as standard equipment a rear backup camera and a 3.5 mm stereo input jack for Apple iPod and other MP3-type devices.
+Technology Package cars were essentially the same as the 2005 and 2006 standard models, coming with navigation and AFS, while adding as standard equipment a rear backup camera and a 3.5 mm stereo input jack for an iPod and other MP3 devices.

 The Technology Package plus CMBS/PAX trim level had no 2005 equivalent, though it was most similar to the 2006 Technology Package that had also included ACC/CMBS and PAX technologies.
 While the label "CMBS/PAX" might appear to indicate ACC was dropped as a feature, in reality, ACC was an extension of the CMBS system, and so was included.

-As noted above, the MP3 audio player feature (usable for any device with a 3.5 mm headphone jack) was added to all trim levels.
-An integrated rearview camera was added to the top two trim levels.
 An integrated rearview camera could be added to the non-navigation Base model as a dealer installed option.
-The Base model optional rearview camera was installed in the same manner and position as on the 2006 models, mounted dead center in the trunk trim, with the trunk release button displaced to the right of center (passenger side).
-The difference was subtle, but the factory rearview camera installation on the Technology Package and the Technology Package with CMBS/PAX is to the left side (driver's side) of the center-mounted trunk release.
+The Base model optional rearview camera was installed in the same manner and position as on the 2006 models, mounted in the center of the trunk trim, with the trunk release button displaced to the right of center (passenger side).
+The factory-installed rearview camera is installed driver's side of the center-mounted trunk release.

 In 2005 and 2006, all models came standard with "genuine curly maple wood dashboard trim."
-With the introduction of three trim levels, the genuine curly maple wood dashboard trim became only available on the two higher level cars: the Technology Package and the Technology Package with CMBS/PAX.
+With the introduction of three trim levels, the base model received faux wood trim which cars equipped with the Technology Package and the Technology Package with CMBS/PAX continued to use genuine wood trim.
 OnStar was deleted as a feature from all trim levels.
 Colors were added and deleted.